SnowyMouse/chimera/README.md

 versions would crash Halo with an exception error when run on Wine.
 Note that the reason for the crash is *not* a fault of the mod developer but a fault of Wine.
-However, that doesn't change the fact that leaving auto updating turned on (which is default) results in the server crashing if you are on Wine.
+However, that doesn't change the fact that leaving auto updating turned on (which is default) can result in the server crashing if you are on Wine, thus requiring you to install a version that does work and negating any sort of convenience auto updating had.

 As another example, HAC2, a popular client mod, also has auto updating.
 Periodically, the HAC2 domain would go down, resulting in auto updating failing.